-Achieving sustainability in these stocks may mean considering less traditional and potentially more severe measures, such as the implementation of closed fisheries (i.e. zero catch) [27] long-term spatial closures [28, 29].
+Achieving sustainability in these stocks may mean considering less traditional and potentially more severe measures, such as the implementation of closed fisheries (i.e. zero catch) [27], long-term spatial closures [28, 29] or the application of the ecosystem approach [88].
 The use of MPAs as a potential tool for fishery management has also gained momentum [26, 39, 53], and though concerns remain about the displacement of effort to other fishing grounds [89], that cannot be seen as an acceptable reason to ignore the potential for MPAs to benefit fisheries.
-It is clear that habitat protection, particularly for species that have a benthic stage in their life cycle, is a key measure in the implementation of MSY [66, 68]. he issue of data-deficiency can only be resolved through adaptive, quantitative management of under-surveyed stocks and such management is clearly in its nascent form in Europe [78].
+It is clear that habitat protection, particularly for species that have a benthic stage in their life cycle, is a key measure in the implementation of MSY [66, 68].

+The FAO-advocated ecosystem approach to fisheries management (EAFM) requires that all exploitation activity be incorporated into an overarching strategy which considers all known dynamic ecosystem processes – including environmental fluctuation and trophic interaction – in deciding appropriate measures for stock control [88].
+The need for such an approach in Europe is emphasised by the capture of non-target, and/or over-quota species (i.e. bycatch), an issue only resolved through the ecologically and commercially wasteful practice of discarding (to be prohibited in the reformed CFP) or financially undesirable gear improvements.
+European fishing activity is predisposed towards landing a mixture of species and, as such, is already impacting multiple facets of these exploited species’ ecosystems and therefore requires the broader scale thinking and ambition inherent in the EAFM [90].

+On a practical level, the implementation of EAFM in the EU requires the synthesis of ICES’ long-published single stock assessments into an overarching strategic assessment in which the contribution of fishing activity on each stock is measured in relation to the sum of all activity [90].
+Such an approach was begun theoretically in 2013 for North Sea stocks and involves positing a variety of scenarios in which TACs are altered and then predicted outcomes modelled, leading to the eventual selection of the most desirable [91].
+Given the complexities of the different nations, vessel sizes and gear types utilised in the exploitation of European marine ecosystems, the evaluation of fleet dynamics within EU fisheries is a vital component in EAFM implementation, though the associated challenge of gathering sufficient reliable fleet data is significant [92].

+Finally, alternative approaches to fisheries management can only be successfully implemented if sufficient levels of exploited species data are collected; the issue of data-deficiency can only be resolved through adaptive, quantitative management of under-surveyed stocks and such management is clearly in its nascent form in Europe [78].
 The slow contraction of the wide-ranging seabass stock of the North Sea and the West of Scotland demonstrates how traditional sustainability measures (i.e. the attaining of MSY) can fail when a fishery is not formally recognised and understood i.e. accorded its own TAC [79, 81].
 This is problematic where several nations already exploit a stock and are free to base unilateral quota decisions solely on national interests [84].
 With the increase of legal drivers for sustainability [1], a better-informed public, and because it is the right thing to do, it is clear that past poor performance cannot continue.
 This leaves fisheries managers, scientists, politicians and fishers themselves with the task of repairing stocks.
 This study shows that the first tentative steps are being made in that direction, but there is a long way to go.

 Acknowledgments